MutationBasedBugFixings/Mutation/rq5/prapr_comparison/README.md

 JavaScript: 17.19 percentage points

-Across all 45 combinations of language, budget, and proxy-cost mapping:
+Across all 45 combinations of language, budget, and proxy mapping:

 frequency-per-cost is better than frequency in 12 comparisons;

 frequency-per-cost is worse in 3 comparisons;

-the remaining 30 comparisons are inconclusive;
+30 comparisons are inconclusive;

 exact cost-aware is better in 9 comparisons and worse in 6; and

 frequency outperforms cheap-first in 35 comparisons.

-Optional measured-cost evaluation

-When this file exists:

-/home1/furqan/my_mutation_experiments/scripts/operator_runtime_costs.csv

-the script also evaluates a measured-cost scheme.

-The file must contain:

-operator,cost

-It must include every canonical operator, and every cost must be finite and greater than zero.
-The script normalizes measured costs by the minimum supplied cost.

-Important limitation

-The default linear, exponential, and steep costs are structural proxies derived from the RQ3 complexity tiers.
-They are not measured execution times, mutant counts, candidate counts, or validation costs.

-The results must therefore be interpreted as complete-fix coverage under structural proxy-cost budgets, not as evidence of wall-clock runtime reduction.

-3. Recommended Reproduction Order

-Run the two analyses independently:

-Step 1: PraPR supplementary comparison

-python scripts/run_prapr_comparison.py

-Verify:

-results/prapr_supplementary_comparison.csv

-Step 2: Cost-aware operator selection

-python cost_aware_operator_selection.py

-Verify:

-cost_aware_results/primary_scheme_summary.csv
-cost_aware_results/paired_comparisons.csv
-cost_aware_results/README_RESULTS.txt

-The generated tables and figures reproduce the RQ5 supplementary PraPR comparison and cost-aware operator-selection results.
+Important Limitation

+The default cost values are structural proxies derived from the RQ3 complexity tiers.
+They are not measured execution times, candidate counts, mutant counts, or validation costs.

+The results must therefore be interpreted as complete-fix coverage under proxy-cost budgets, not as evidence of wall-clock runtime reduction.

+PraPR Supplementary Comparison

+The following instructions reproduce the analysis in:

+5-PraPR-Supplementary-Comparison/

+Recommended Folder Structure

+5-PraPR-Supplementary-Comparison/
+├── README.md
+├── requirements.txt
+├── data/
+│   ├── strict_java_bug_operator_mappings.csv
+│   └── prapr_published_mutator_frequencies.csv
+├── mapping/
+│   └── prapr_mapping_audit.csv
+├── scripts/
+│   └── run_prapr_comparison.py
+└── results/

+Run

+From the repository root:

+python 5-PraPR-Supplementary-Comparison/scripts/run_prapr_comparison.py

+Expected result files:

+5-PraPR-Supplementary-Comparison/results/prapr_mapped_ranking.csv
+5-PraPR-Supplementary-Comparison/results/prapr_supplementary_comparison.csv
+5-PraPR-Supplementary-Comparison/results/coverage_membership_by_bug.csv
+5-PraPR-Supplementary-Comparison/results/run_metadata.json

+Expected PraPR-Mapped Results

+(k)

+Selected families

+Covered fixes

+Coverage

+1

+MCR

+54 / 619

+8.72%

+3

+MCR, VR, ROR

+76 / 619

+12.28%

+5

+MCR, VR, ROR, CR, CI

+180 / 619

+29.08%

+10

+MCR, VR, ROR, CR, CI, MPM, AOR, MRV, DTR, VA

+333 / 619

+53.80%

+Interpretation

+The PraPR results represent complete-fix coverage after cross-abstraction taxonomy mapping.

+They must not be described as:

+the number of bugs repaired by PraPR;

+a direct source-level baseline;

+a reproduction of PraPR's full repair pipeline; or

+end-to-end evidence that one APR system outperforms another.

+Reproducibility Notes

+All paths in this README are repository-relative.
+No machine-specific directory is required.

+Run all commands from the repository root unless stated otherwise.
+Generated outputs are deterministic under the documented random seed, subject to compatible library versions and solver behavior.